vdudejon/k8s-homelab2/README.md

 ### Install ArgoCD
 I tried to put this in the bootstrap but had a lot of trouble.
-1. Install ArgoCD from the instructions at https://argo-cd.readthedocs.io/en/stable/getting_started/
-    ```bash
-    kubectl create namespace argocd
-    kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
-    ```
-2. Edit the Argo deployment to disable tls, as tls will be terminated at the Ingress Controller.
+So let's install it semi-manually using Helm.

+### Important Notes
+- Since we are putting SSL certs at the Ingress Controller, TLS must be disabled on ArgoCD.
+Using helm, this is specified in the values file.
+If you use a manifest, you need to edit the container args after it is deployed like this:
     ```bash
     kubectl -n argocd edit deployment argocd-server
     ```